kujenga/website/content/blog/lunr-search.md

 ### Browser-based testing

-While the above testing provides us with a pretty high level of confidence that search is working as expected, as I already had browser-based testing through puppeteer up and running for this site, it was straightforward enough to add an additional test case there which asserts that when we submit the search form on a page, we end up on a page that displays results, and that within those results, there is a snippet from my prior post on [building a neural network from scratch]({{< ref "/blog/go-mlp" >}}).
+The above testing provides us with a pretty high level of confidence that search is working as expected.
+As I already had browser-based testing through puppeteer up and running for this site, it was straightforward enough to add an additional test case which asserts that when we submit the search form on a page, we end up on a page that displays results, and that within those results, there is a snippet from my prior post on [building a neural network from scratch]({{< ref "/blog/go-mlp" >}}).

 {{< emgithub "https://github.com/kujenga/website/blob/1768cf384d54b7e7ec8c88a02dc0ec3819061fc5/e2e/site.test.js#L17-L30" >}}

 ## Alternatives and future work

-While the basic search functionality provided here is perfectly fine for the amount of content in this site presently, there are plenty of ways that the basic approach taken here could be implemented differently, or expanded and further refined which I'll briefly mention here.
+While the basic search functionality provided here is perfectly fine for the amount of content currently on this site, there are plenty of ways that the basic approach taken here could be implemented differently, or expanded and further refined, which I'll briefly mention here.

 A precursor to any meaningful iterations on a search system is a way to evaluate the quality of results.
 The "seriousness" of that evaluation can scale with the importance of the application.
-For example, to refine the query building logic above I used the test cases shown above as well as manual testing with various queries against specific pages in my site I would expect to be returned.
+For example, to refine the query building logic above I used the test cases shown above as well as manual testing with various queries against specific pages in my site that I would expect to be returned.
 To provide a more formal evaluation, we could augment the above test suites to connect to the actual built index from the site and add various [offline measures][wikiIREvalOffline] that assert quality characteristics above a certain